philanderson888/course-notes/random/italian.md

-credere       to believe cred +   o      i     e    iano      ete      ono sentire       to feel    sent +   o      i     e    iamo      ite      omo finire        to finish  fini +   sco    sci   sce  amo       te       scono piacere       to like    mi piache  ti piache    ci piace (we like)   che pi piace  (that we like)  non mi piace (dont like) che tipo musica ti piace what type of music do you like mi piace andare   i like to go adoro andare   i love to do
+credere       to believe cred +   o      i     e    iano      ete      ono sentire       to feel    sent +   o      i     e    iamo      ite      omo finire        to finish  fini +   sco    sci   sce  amo       te       scono piacere       to like    mi piache  ti piache    ci piace (we like)   che ci piace  (that we like)  non mi piace (dont like) che tipo musica ti piace what type of music do you like mi piace andare   i like to go adoro andare   i love to do